Dandy in the Underworld

 'Dandy in the Underworld' lyrics

 These are the original handwritten lyrics for the title track of the Dandy in the Underworld album.
 From this two sided sheet it is obvious that Marc had this song ear-marked as a future single release with the reference 'For single - substitute word for cocaine'.
-Marc was obviously aware that to release a single with a reference to 'cocaine' would have almost certainly have resulted in the single being banned.
-When the song was released as a single in June 1977 the word 'cocaine' was substituted with 'T Rex'.
+Marc was obviously aware that to release a single with a reference to 'cocaine' would have almost certainly resulted in the single being banned.
+When the re-recorded Dandy in the Underworld song was released as a single in June 1977 the word 'cocaine' was substituted with 'T Rex'.

 On the back of the sheet Marc has made himself a note to 'get Manhattan Transfer first and second albums'.
 Manhattan Transfer were an American vocal group with a strong jazz element to their sound and they had a huge UK hit with 'Chanson D'Amour' in 1977.

 The Air Recording Studio notes are from the 14th October 1976.
 On the same day, Marc also recorded I'm A Fool For You Girl and Universe.
 As Laser Love was released on the 17th September and T Rex's only Top of the Pops performance of the song was broadcast on the 7th September it seems likely that the TV version of the song relates to a performance on The Arrows TV programme which was broadcast on the 2nd November.

 The torn studio notes, in Marc's distinctive handwriting, possibly relate to multiple sessions.
 Interesting to note that Marc refers to Pain and Love as Love and Pain and that the only song which was not released in Marc's lifetime was I Believe.